hariseldon99/msph402b/README.md

 3. For a more detailed introduction to the abovementioned topics, see [Scientific Python Lectures](https://github.com/jrjohansson/scientific-python-lectures).

 4. In case you cannot install python locally on your computer, you may run this notebook online through [Google Colab](https://colab.research.google.com/) by copy-pasting the python code into a colab notebook.
+You can click on the top-right corner of the github page for the python code in order to copy raw content

 List of Codes